AdobeDocs/commerce-admin.en/help/stores-purchase/reorders-allow.md

 **Case 1.** All products from the order are **available** for reorder

-User will be redirected to the cart, and all products are added to the cart
+User is redirected to the cart, and all products are added to the cart

 ![Shopping cart](./assets/shopping-cart-page.png)<!-- zoom -->